 The Bottom Line

 If you think your manuscript is almost ready for journal submission, then check out our blog.
 We have plenty of useful content that can help you with writing, understanding the publication process, and more.

 On the other hand, if you want to increase your manuscript’s chances of acceptance, then you should consider getting it copy edited by one of our professional editors before you submit it to a journal.
 Journal editors receive hundreds of documents to review, and if your manuscript is not thoroughly edited before submission, it can be thrown aside in an instant.
 Having your work copy edited is a smart investment because it ensures the smoothest submission process possible.

 At eCPro, we provide an array of editorial and publishing services.
 Whether you’re looking to improve your grammar, enhance the visual elements in your manuscript, or strengthen the quality of your research, our experts ensure that the services they provide to you are of the highest quality.
 We pride ourselves in our commitment to quality and competitive turnaround.
-In fact, at no extra cost, you can expect to receive your final materials within two to three business days!Upload Your Document Now
+In fact, at no extra cost, you can expect to receive your final materials within 1 to 2 business days!Upload Your Document Now